Filter Content

 Representative Sport—Toowoomba & Darling Downs Teams

 Throughout the course of the year Toowoomba Primary School Sport and Darling Downs School Sport offer trials to eligible students for a variety of team and individual sports.
 To be eligible for selection, students need to be born in 2013, 2014 or 2015.
 Strict nomination requirements apply, and it is at the sole discretion of the school to decide whether to nominate individual students.
 OLOL will also host trials for sports which have multiple students seeking to nominate to attend the TPSS or DDSS trials.
 All trials will be advertised by email to parents, on assembly and in PE lessons, and posted on the Sports Board outside the Hall.
-Please note that Sport trials highlighted in yellow will be advertised in Week 4.

 Term 1 |